-We hope you had a wonderful summer and are ready for another exciting and productive
+We hope you had a wonderful holiday break and are ready for another exciting and productive

 term in the MESA Program and in your courses.
 We wanted to notify you of a few important

-items of business as you begin your fall 2014 term.
+items of business as you begin your spring 2018 term.

 - Just a friendly reminder to please be respectful that the center is a STUDY center